Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 [Spammy subdomains](https://seirdy.one/pb/spammy-subdomains.txt)
 : These domains are often used for HTTP tunneling or short-lived spin-up-spin-down servers.
 Fediverse instances running on their subdomains almost certainly aren't in it for the long haul, and very frequently shut down within hours or days without doing a clean self-destruct.
 Note that this is not to be confused with traditional dynamic-DNS subdomains, which are often used for longer-lived servers (although some admins do understandably block those anyway).
 : This list might prove useful in non-Fediverse contexts as well; I imagine it could be useful for moderating Matrix rooms.

+## Frequently-asked questions

+### Why don't you use tags for easy filtering?

+Tags remove nuance.
+There exist gray areas that make it hard to determine whether an instance clearly fits within a tag; choosing to include or exclude that instance is choosing to make a statement about what "counts".
+I prefer to describe an instance's reason in my own words, properly.

+### How do I get off a list?

+If you believe a receipt is inaccurate or you don't belong on a given list, contact me.
+My contact info should be easy to find on my "about" page.
+I can't promise I'll respond quickly; feel free to re-send your request if I don't respond within a couple days.
+I might not be receptive to requests from FediNuke instances, though.
+I'd prefer if you made an effort to respond to the concerns raised by a receipt if possible.

 ## Receipts